Mooqita/worklearn/README.md

-# worklearn
+# Worklearn
-The worklearn platform that powers mooqita
+The Worklearn platform that powers Mooqita's website and our app.